-Two children killed after truck rear-ends carriage in Branch Co.
+3 kids now dead in Branch County after truck rear-ends carriage

-MARSHALL, Mich. — Two children are dead after a truck rear-ended an Amish horse drawn carriage.
+STURGIS, Mich. — Three children have now died after a truck rear-ended an Amish horse drawn carriage.

-Michigan State Police say it happened on Kelly Rd, south of Lester Rd, in Algansee Township in Branch County.
+Michigan State Police say it happened on Kelly Rd, south of Lester Rd, in Algansee Township in Branch County sometime Friday.

-All seven occupants were ejected from the carriage, including five children and two adults.
+All occupants were ejected from the carriage, including children and two adults.
 Two of those children, ages six and two, died at the scene.
+Michigan State Police told FOX 17 a 4-year old later died at the hospital from their injuries.

-A four year old sustained life-threatening injuries, while a three year old also suffered major injuries.
+A 3-year-old was taken to the hospital suffering major injuries.
 One of the adults, a woman, also suffered serious injuries.

 All of the victims were taken to Parkview Hospital in Ft.
 Wayne, IN and Bronson Hospital in Kalamazoo.